Diegomoro415/mildew_detection/README.md

 ### **Rationale to Map business Requirements to Data Visualizations and ML Tasks**

+The client's interest in conducting a study to visually differentiate healthy cherry leaves from those affected by powdery mildew steam from a critical need within the cherry plantation industry.
+The ability to rapidy identify leaves with powdery mildew is essential to ensure the supply of high-quality cherries to the market.

+The process of manually inspecting each cherry tree, collecting leaf samples, and visually detecting powdery mildew is time-consuming and not scalable due to the large number of cherry tree across multiple farms.
+To address this challenge, the IT team proposed the implementation of a machine learning (ML) system, which aligns with the client's second requirement, oo predict the health of cherry leaves.

 In alignment with the CRISP-DM methodology, our approach encompasses six key phases to ensure a systematic and effective development process:

 1. **Business Understanding:**